A History of the Persecution of the Unvaccinated in Covid Era Canada

-- experienced practical barriers that meant they had not yet had an opportunity to get vaccinated
+- encountered practical barriers that meant they had not yet had an opportunity to get vaccinated

 From persuasion to coercion

-There was ubiquitous, relentless advertising: On TV, online, on the radio, in the newspaper, at the bus stop, on the subway.
+There was ubiquitous, relentless advertising: On TV, online, on the radio, in the newspaper, at the bus stop, on the subway and so on.
 Everywhere people went or looked they’d see or hear ‘Get vaccinated’ ads or politicians, public health officials, doctors, social media influencers imploring people to get vaccinated.